Places to Visit in Mumbai for Couples: Ideas and Tips

 8. Or if you don't live near Bandra, enroll in a nearby gym and visit with your beau.

 9. Are you on a budget?
 Visit the nearest cinema hall and watch a movie.
 The trick here is to buy tickets for a movie that is a dud at the box office.
 The hall will largely be empty and there won't be any peeping toms to distract you.
-At the G7 multiplex at Bandra, you'll probably find at least one such empty theatre.
+At the G7 multiplex at Bandra, you'll probably find at least one such empty theater.

 10. Alternatively, watch DDLJ at Maratha Mandir.